 - Hiking poles there are many steep ascents and descents in the Alps; poles are good for balance and taking weight off your knees on descents.
 They are highly recommended. - Sunglasses sunlight can affect your eyes more at higher altitudes and when reflected off ice or snow.
 Bring sunglasses that have a high eye protection factor; look for sunglasses that have a lens category of 4 they will provide a very high level of sun glare reduction and good UV protection. - Clothing you can layer high altitudes will always be cool and if cloud sets in it can be cold and damp.
 The best way to stay protected from any weather and temperature changes in the Alps is to add and remove layers as required.
+You'll

-You'll need a base layer to manage moisture, an insulating layer to protect you from the cold, and an outer layer to shield you from the wind and rain.
+- need a base layer to manage moisture, an insulating layer to protect you from the cold, and an outer layer to shield you from the wind and rain.
 Avoid cotton; choose wool or synthetics instead.
-Read more about layering.

-- Good quality wet-weather gear and boots you'll need waterproof boots with good grip (depending on spring weather in Europe, there may be snow on the passes).
-A waterproof, breathable jacket and overtrousers are a must. - Phrasebook RAW Travel provides clients on self-guided trips with a French phrasebook (for Mont Blanc trips). - Maps and compass maps and a guidebook will be provided by RAW Travel to clients on self-guided trips.
-For self-guided trips, consider an old-fashioned compass if you don't have a GPS they don't run out of batteries. - Mobile phone if you are on a self-guided trip you should carry a mobile phone with international roaming or buy a local SIM card; coverage can be very limited in the Alps.
+Read more about layering. - Good quality wet-weather gear and boots you'll need waterproof boots with good grip (depending on spring weather in Europe, there may be snow on the passes).
+A waterproof, breathable jacket and overtrousers are a must. - Mobile phone if you are on a self-guided trip you should carry a mobile phone with international roaming or buy a local SIM card; coverage can be very limited in the Alps.